opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 - the connection of how the FS gets attached to compiled libkit2 is not clear. `lg2.js` file should in theory answer that question
   - probably just need to see all the places where `FS` is used and try replace it with memfs.

+2. libkit2 is quite mature, you can most likely already make sparse-checkout work with clever arrangement of existing commands

+Otherwise you will need to write C code to extend libkit2.
+I think compiling and setting up the connection of .wasm to JS file system should be doable and perfomant with some reading.

 ### Git inside JS

 Git in JS is maybe simpler.
 It depends on how hard it would be to add all missing features to Isomorphic Git.

 We need sparse checkout and rebase in the least.
-Either of those features have no code in Iso Git currently.
+Either of those features have no code in Isomorphic Git currently.

-You import Git SDK (that wraps around isomorphic git).
-This isomorphic git lives together with some in memory fs.

-Probably best of it is [memfs](https://www.npmjs.com/package/memfs).

-The trouble here is extending isomorphic git to support all the features we need such as sparse-checkout and perhaps more.

-In theory libkit2 is quite mature, you can most likely already make sparse-checkout work with clever arrangement of existing commands.